voteagora/abifsm/README.md

 Basically syntatic sugar for...
 * Iterating over (sorted) events
-* Looking up ABI by topic
+* Looking up ABI-fragments by topic
-* Getting the topic from an ABI
+* Getting the topic from an ABI-fragment
-* Creating postgres-compatible names that are internally unique against a set of contracts
+* Creating postgres-compatible names that are internally unique against a set of contracts, and shorter than 63 chars.

 Plus...